 It requires a team name, a password, an email, an executable decoder, and files representing the compressed

-images.
-Alternatively, the decoder can be a zip file containing an executable named
+<task> should be one of “low-rate” (default) or “transparent”.
+Instead of an executable, the decoder can also be a zip file containing an executable named

 decode and other supporting files such as model parameters.